Our GOVERNMENT

 Paving the Path to Quality Infrastructure

-The Streets and Signs Division takes pride in ensuring smooth and safe transportation across the city through meticulous maintenance and repair initiatives.
+The Streets and Traffic Safety section takes pride in ensuring smooth and safe transportation across the city through meticulous maintenance and repair initiatives.
 From repaving streets to maintaining critical signs and signals, our commitment to excellence drives every action.

 Street Rehabilitation and Maintenance

-Navigating through the city becomes a seamless experience, thanks to our dedicated team’s efforts.
+Thanks to our dedicated team’s efforts, navigating through the city becomes a seamless experience.
 We undertake comprehensive maintenance and repairs for asphalt and concrete structures.
-Our expertise extends to streets, sidewalks, sound walls and parking lots, ensuring your journey is comfortable and hazard-free.
+Our expertise extends to streets, sidewalks, sound walls, and parking lots, ensuring your journey is comfortable and hazard-free.

 Street Sweeping for a Cleaner Tomorrow

-A cleaner city is everyone’s pride and our Street Sweeping program reflects this sentiment.
-The Streets Maintenance Division oversees the contract for regular street sweeping, keeping Downtown Pleasanton Business District streets, City parking lots and other areas pristine.
+A cleaner city is everyone’s pride, and our Street Sweeping program reflects this sentiment.
+The Streets & Traffic Safety section oversees the contract for regular street sweeping, keeping Downtown Pleasanton Business District streets, City parking lots and other areas pristine.
 Scheduled on specific days each month, this process relies on your cooperation by moving vehicles on sweeping days.
 For your Street Sweep day, visit our dedicated Street Sweeping page.

-The Sign Shop team plays a crucial role in your safe and informed travels.
-From crafting, installing and maintaining traffic control signs to providing signage for city events, our attention to detail shines through.
-Curbs, pavement lines and legends on the city’s streets are skillfully painted to enhance clarity.
-Every year, the iconic red, yellow and green curbs, along with city parking lots, receive a fresh coat of paint, ensuring you always find your way.
+The Streets and Traffic Safety team is dedicated to maintaining a safe and well-organized transportation network.
+From crafting, installing, and maintaining traffic control signs, our attention to detail shines through.
+Curbs, pavement lines, and legends on the city’s streets are skillfully painted to enhance clarity.
+Every year, the iconic red, yellow, and green curbs, along with city parking lots, receive a fresh coat of paint, ensuring you always find your way.

 Illuminating Pathways: Street Lights